Visit the tracking page to see the status of your application.

-Program participants attend three classroom sessions focused on creating a professional scientific poster.
+Program participants attend four classroom sessions focused on creating a professional scientific poster.
 The classes help students prepare their own scientific poster on their research and learn how to successfully present them during a scientific poster session.
-Once developed, UCLA Engineering prints out and mounts their posters on large 32" by 40" boards for presentation.
-Scientific poster sessions are a certain occurrence throughout an engineering student's academic career, and this program allows high school students to get a head start in their engineering experience.
+Scientific posters are necessary in an engineering student's academic career.
+This program allows high school students to get a head start in their engineering experience.

 Benefits of Program

 |For those who would like to help us advertise this opportunity:

 HSSRP AlumniRight: 2011 Group Shot on the beautiful UCLA Campus!

 Bottom: 2010 Group Shot at the Rocket Launch!

 Thank you Nicholas Endowment and the Henry Samueli Foundation for their generous funding for this program!
 The High School Summer Research Program's mission is to increase awareness and interest in the field of engineering.